| Site Map | Search Warsailors.com | |

 |||||||||||||||||||||||||||||||||||||||||

 Built in Tønsberg 1925.
 Previous name: Lobito until 1929.
 Pre war history: Delivered in Jan.-1925 from A/S Jarlsø Verft, Tønsberg (12) as whale catcher Lobito to Hvalfanger-IS Praia Amelia (Knut Knutsen O.A.S.), Haugesund.
 Steel hull, 112.2' x 23.1' x 13.2', 220 gt, Tripple Expansion (Fredrikstad Mek.
 Verksted) 112nhp.
 Catching off the coast of West Africa for the land station Praia Amelia near Mossamedes in Angola.
 Owned from Aug.-1929 by Hvalfanger-A/S Suderøy (same managers), renamed Suderøy I, catching for owner's whale factory Suderøy listed above.
+Some of her voyages are listed on this original document received from the National Archives of Norway.
 WW II: See Suderøy above for early war details.
-Suderøy I and Suderøy II (next on this list) were probably laid up in South Africa upon completion of the 1939/1940 season to await the subsequent season.
-However, catching did not resume until after the war.
-Came under Nortraship's control in Apr.-1940.
+Suderøy I and Suderøy II (next on this list) were probably laid up in South Africa upon completion of the 1939/1940 season to await the subsequent season (however, catching did not resume until after the war).
+As mentioned in my narrative for Suderøy above, it's believed that these 2 catchers were sent straight to Cape Town at the end of the season, but as can be seen on the archive documents showing their voyages, it looks like they both accompanied the factory and the other whale catchers to Norfolk and Halifax in Apr.-1940.
+Suderøy I also came under Nortraship's control at that time.
 Requisitioned by South African Navy on Nov.23-1942 for use as minesweeper (in South African waters) and renamed T 55 Parktown.
 POST WAR: Returned to Nortraship in April-1946.
 Did not resume catching for the Suderøy expedition and was probably sold by 1947.
 As per 1949 owner was Union Marine Contractors Ltd., Cape Town, South Afrika.
 Converted to salvage vessel, entering service in that capacity that same year as Suderoy I. Sold in 1954 to Constructional Steel & Machinery Co., Cape Town for breaking up.
 (From T. Eriksen, Norway - his sources: Article about the Suderøy expedition in "Skipet" 1.89 by Dag Bakka Jr., and "Knut Knutsen O.A.S., høvdingen av Haugesund" by Tor Inge Vormedal 2002).

 |